Model monitoring tutorial#

 You can also see the basic statistics in Grafana.

-Register and deploy the model-monitoring apps#
+Register and deploy the model monitoring app#

-This example illustrates two monitoring apps:
+This tutorial illustrates two monitoring apps:

 • The first is the default monitoring app.